3freet/pfsense-oci-cert-sync/README.md

 stay in `config.xml` (harmless once the files are gone) — reinstalling picks them back up as-is.

-## Upgrading from an older single-account version

-Earlier versions kept one global OCI identity directly under Settings.
-On first load after upgrading, that identity is automatically migrated into an OCI Account named "Default (migrated)", and any existing certificate mapping is pointed at it — no manual re-entry needed.

 ## Caveats

 - If your OCI Load Balancer listener references this certificate by a